studio huma

 *

-In 2023 studio huma was engaged with Anthropogenic Heathlands, a research project at Aarhus University, the association Får til kanten and Lystbækgård (herders in Jutland, collaborating since 2021), the media Føljeton (Jordbo, since late 2019) and Dagbladet Information (Almanak, 2023).
-Emmy Laura was ‘artist in residency’ in Sorø Libraries, and she is connected to the curatorial platform-project Hosting Lands led by Laboratory for Aesthetics & Ecology (2022-2023). studio huma has advised and co-written signs and routes in the forests of Skanderborg Municipality, and is curating and writing a book for the garden Sct.
-Hans Have in Roskilde.
-On top of these larger engagements, Emmy Laura has given lectures, talks, readings and walks (see ‘engagements’), and contributed with pieces (see ‘writings’).
+In 2023 and 2024 studio huma was engaged with Anthropogenic Heathlands, a research project at Aarhus University, the association Får til kanten and Lystbækgård (herders in Jutland, collaborating since 2021), the media Føljeton (Jordbo, since late 2019) and Dagbladet Information (Almanak, 2023).
+Emmy Laura was ‘artist in residency’ in Sorø Libraries, and she is connected to the curatorial platform-project Hosting Lands led by Laboratory for Aesthetics & Ecology (2022-2023). studio huma has advised and co-written signs and routes in the forests of Skanderborg Municipality, consultet, curated and writen a book about the garden Sct.
+Hans Have in Roskilde, and co-curated an exhibition engegement program at Sophienholm Kunsthal in Kgs Lyngby.